 - Adjustments in Amount and Time

 The following guidelines for negotiating adjustments of a research or training grant award are agreed to between NIGMS staff and the NAGMS Council.
-In determining award amounts and duration, Institute staff will follow the principles developed in the NIH Extramural Portfolio Plan.
+In determining award amounts and duration, Institute staff will follow the established principles.

 - NIGMS staff may approve increases in the direct cost budget of a grant provided the increase does not substantially impact the scope of the project.

-- NIGMS staff may approve increases to the FTTP level on a research training grant.
+- NIGMS staff may approve increases to the full-time training position (FTTP) level on a research training grant.
 A research training grant with a Council-recommended level of 15 FTTPs or less may receive one additional slot.
 A research training grant with a Council-recommended level of 16 FTTPs or more may receive up to two additional slots.

 - When the initial review group reduces the number of years requested by the applicant, NIGMS staff may restore up to one year without Council approval.

 Well-funded laboratories are defined as those with over $750,000 in direct costs for research support, including the pending application.

 - Renewal (formerly, competing continuation) grant applications (Type 2s)

 The Council expects the Institute to employ its usual standards and consideration for funding as it handles renewal applications from well-funded laboratories.
 The expectation is that Type 2 applications from well-funded laboratories will be justified by staff as they consider funding decisions.
 Specific exceptions to this general policy will be discussed with the Council, and Institute staff will be guided by the sense of Council in making funding decisions.